dansantinojones/the-simpsons-story-vault/README.md

 ![Introduction Message](assets/images/intro-2.png)

 2. As a visitor, I want to exit the program after finishing playing.
 * The user has the option to select number 5 to exit the program.
+A message is displayed instructing the user how to restart if they wish to play again.

 ![Exit Image](assets/images/exit-1.png)
 ![Exit Message](assets/images/exit-2.png)